Address140 South Altadena Dr

 Lamanda Park Branch Library is pleased to offer free wireless Internet access to patrons with appropriately equipped wireless devices.

-Lamanda Park Branch offers teacher class cards to teachers who live or work in Pasadena.
+Lamanda Park Branch offers educator cards to teachers/educators who live or work in Pasadena.
 Hamilton Elementary and Willard Elementary Schools are the nearest Pasadena Unified Schools to the Branch.